Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 After you click "Install" you should see something like this.
 ```

-### InfluxDB Configuration
+### Initial Setup

 Once the application is "Running" click on it.
 Under "Application Info" click on **Web UI**.
-You'll see a "Get Started" form.
+You'll see a "Get Started"
-Fill it out with these values:
+button.
+Click on it and then fill out the form.
+Here I've provided some suggested values:

 1. **Username**: admin
 1. **Initial Organization Name**: homelab
 1. **Initial Bucket Name**: telegraf
-1. Advanced TODO explore other options
+1. Click **Continue** then **Quick Start**

+### Generate Tokens

+TODO sidebar collappsed by default

 Next we need to create a token for Telegraf to use for writing, and another token for Grafana to use for reading.
 In the web
 UI go to Load Data > API Tokens then click on **Generate API Token** > Custom API Token.